ljunggren/boozang-docs/README.md

 There is also another way to inspect data and do more advanced troubleshooting.
 For each action, in the action details menu, you can find a link called "Tmp data".
 This data is updated every time a test is run and will show the data that was used when the action was run.
 This also allows you to keep the last input data that was used, and replay the action with this data.

-To inspect data during a run, simply add a breakpoint to the test or pause the test case during a run.
+To inspect data during a run, add a breakpoint to the test or pause the test case during a run.
 Click on the action that uses the data, and click "Tmp data" in action details.

-To re-run the action with the data that you see in the "Tmp data" window, simply check the checkbox "As initial data for playing the action".
+To re-run the action with the data that you see in the "Tmp data" window,  check the checkbox "As initial data for playing the action".
 To keep this data (not override the data in the next run) hit the "keep" button, and the data will be saved in the keep tab.

 *Tip: Hit keep and Save to save the action data in the database to troubleshoot with other team members.*